-35. Two special establishments continued to be entertained-

-(1) A field party consisting of 6 permanent Surveyors and 4 temporary hands.

-(2) A staff of 5 Register writers at the Central Record Office, Broach.
+- 35. Two special establishments continued to be entertained- - (1) A field party consisting of 6 permanent Surveyors and 4 temporary hands. - (2) A staff of 5 Register writers at the Central Record Office, Broach.

-36. During the field season the party was engaged on the following work :---

-(1) Measurement and classification work at Ognaj, an Inám village of the Daskroi Táluka.

-(2) Breaking up of oversized Survey numbers in Dohad, Godhra and Hálol.

-(3) Measurement and classification of Bhatha lands in certain villages of the Daskroi Táluka.

-(4) Fixing the boundary between certain Khalsa villages and the Tálakdári villages of Chandisar, Dharoda and Ambaliara.

-(5) Measurement work in the Dangs under the control of the Assistant Political Agent.

-37. The outturn of the party during the year is shown in the following table:---
+- 36. During the field season the party was engaged on the following work:- - (1) Measurement and classification work at Ognaj, an Inám village of the Daskroi Táluka. - (2) Breaking up of oversized Survey numbers in Dohad, Godhra and Hálol. - (3) Measurement and classification of Bhatha lands in certain villages of the Daskroi Táluka. - (4) Fixing the boundary between certain Khalsa villages and the Talukdari villages of Chandisar, Dharoda and Ambaliara. - (5) Measurement work in the Dangs under the control of the Assistant Political Agent. - 37.
+The outturn of the party during the year is shown in the following table:-

 Measur ement.
-Classification.
-Táluka, ' • - Sarvey Numbers.
+Classif cation.
+Táluka.
+Survey Numbers.
 Area.
 Survey Numbers.
 Area.
-Halcl Dohad Godhra Daskroi ••• ••• ••• , 581 159 933 65 Acres.
+Halcl Dohad Godhra Daskroi ••• OF .
+Acres.
 2,364 560 3,789 119 328 159 747 1,177 Acres.
-1,827 560 2,813 1,942 Total ••• 1,733 6,832 2,411 6,642
+1,327 560 2,813 1,942 Total ••• 1,733 6,832 2,411 6,642

-38. During the recess months from August to October 1907, and June and July 1908, the members of the field party carried out the recess examination of the field work done during the previous seasons.
-Two of the permanent Surveyors were deputed as instructors at the Oentral Survey class of Circle Inspectors held at Ahmedabad during September last.

-39. Besides this, the District Inspectors of Land Records, the General Deputy Inspectors attached to them and the Assistant District Inspector of Broach carried out miscellaneous Survey work in their respective districts.

-40. The Superintendent, Land Records and Registration, Northern Division, personally tested the classification of certain uttam prakar lands in Bulsár and Pardi Tálukas and the Bhatha lands on the Sabarmati in the villages close to the Ahmedabad city, besides testing the work of Surveyors and the Pot Hissa mapni work done by Talatis in three villages of the Panch Maháls and in one village of the Thána District.
+- 38. During the recess months from August to October 1907, and June and July 1908, the members of the field party carried out the recess examination of the field work done during the previous seasons.
+Two of the permanent Surveyors were deputed as instructors at the Oentral Survey class of Circle Inspectors held at Ahmedabad during September last. - 39.
+Besides this, the District Inspectors of Land Records, the General Deputy Inspectors attached to them and the Assistant District Inspector of Broach carried out miscellaneous Survey work in their respective districts. - 40.
+The Superintendent, Land Records and Registration, Northern Division, personally tested the classification of certain uttam prakar lands in Bulsár and Pardi Tálukas and the Bhatha lands on the Sabarmati in the villages close to the Ahmedabad city, besides testing the work of Surveyors and the Pot Hissa mapni work done by Talatis in three villages of the Panch Maháls and in one village of the Thána District.
 In addition to the above, 22 tanks in Sánand village of the Thána District.
-In addition of City Survey operations in Godhra, inquiries in connection with the introduction of City Survey operations in Godhra, and Bándra, and the correction to date of the City Survey Records in Surat, Bulsar and Broach.
+In addition to the above, 22 tanks in Sánand assessed for Himayat were inspected by him.
+He was also occupied with inquiries in connection with the introduction of City Survey operations in Godhra, and Bándra, and the correction to date of the City Survey Records in Surat, Bulsar and Broach.